Spectral line shape: Curve decomposition

-applies, the measured intensity, I, at wavelength λ, is a linear combination of the intensity due to the individual components, k, at concentration, ck. ε is an extinction coefficient.
+applies, the total absorbance, A, at wavelength λ, is a linear combination of the absorbance due to the individual components, k, at concentration, ck. ε is an extinction coefficient.
 In such cases the curve of experimental data may be decomposed into sum of component curves in a process of curve fitting.
 This process is also widely called deconvolution.
 Curve deconvolution and curve fitting are completely different mathematical procedures.

 Curve fitting can be used in two distinct ways.